Gen Bajwa was given 'lucrative offer' in March amidst political turmoil in Pakistan: Army | Law-Order

 ''It was surprising for us when on March 27 a piece of paper was waved and an attempt was made to build a narrative that was far from reality,” he said, adding the journalists were given wrong information to defame Pakistan.

-Khan was ousted from power in April after losing a no-confidence vote in his leadership, has talked about a 'threat letter' from the US and claimed that it was part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.
+Khan, who was ousted from power in April after losing a no-confidence vote, has often talked about a 'threat letter' from the US and claimed that it was part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.
 The US has bluntly rejected the allegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)